realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals of Facial Recognition.md

 **Face detection**
 Face detection involves identifying regions of an image that contain a human face, typically by returning bounding box coordinates that form a rectangle around the face.

+With Face analysis, facial features can be used to train machine learning models to return other information, such as facial features such as nose, eyes, eyebrows, lips, and others.

+Facial recognition
+A further application of facial analysis is to train a machine learning model to identify known individuals from their facial features.
+This is known as facial recognition, and uses multiple images of an individual to train the model.
+This trains the model so that it can detect those individuals in new images on which it wasn't trained.